Warning: High Rainfall

 With rain as heavy as we are currently experiencing, the ground, already saturated, is being asked to take even more from roofs and hard standings.
 Before the house was built all the water that fell on each acre of land had that area to deal with the water to send by drains to ditches or by run-off.
 Or simply absorbing it.
 If water could not get away, then puddles would form.
 Indicating the saturated nature of the land.

 We come along and cover some of the land with houses.
-Over time we add sheds greenhouses, house extensions and concrete/ tarmac driveways!
+Over time, we add sheds greenhouses, house extensions and concrete/ tarmac driveways!
 Everything we do covers up part of the earth.

-So we have to ask how is the land able to cope?
+So we have to ask… how is the land able to cope?

 One of the consequences is serious flooding.
-This hits the headlines but the consequences for those Sewage Treatment Plant are serious too.
+This hits the headlines, but the consequences for those Sewage Treatment Plant are serious too.
 If the septic tank or stp is just relying on gravity to get the water into the soakaway (aka drainage field), then as the ground gets wetter and wetter, the water backs up into the unit or septic tank and then into all the manholes.

 Now we have a real problem.
 If the manholes fill up the kitchen waste water overflows on to the path.
 Lavatory water fills up the pan.

-Getting a desludger in to reduce the level will help for a couple of days providing it doesn’t empty it.
+Getting a septic tank desludger in to reduce the level will help for a couple of days providing it doesn’t empty it.
 The tanker will be taking ground water out as much as sewage, and far more than normal.
 The tank could be full again because of the amount of water in the ground.

 If you use a desludger be sure not to empty it too far below the inlet level to prevent the tank coming out of the ground.